-Remains can be added to collections where you are satisfied that:
+Remains can be added to collections where you’re satisfied that:

 - Provenance is clearly established

-- They are of potential value to the museum or wider research community.
+- They’re of potential value to the museum or wider research community

-Ensure the same standards for any museum you are transferring or loaning human remains to.
+Ensure the same standards apply for any museum that you’re transferring or loaning human remains to.

 Storage and conservation

-Whenever it is possible for remains to be separated, each should be given a storage container – specially designed storage boxes for skeletons are now available.
+Remains should be separated into their own storage container – specially designed storage boxes for skeletons are now available.
 Current UK museum practice favours the use of inert packing materials, but we recognise that other cultures may have alternative views on the most appropriate packaging.

-For conservation, apply a principle of minimal intervention and reversibility, only performing work when absolutely necessary and avoiding treatments that cause contamination or damage.
+Aim for minimal intervention when conserving these items.
+Only perform work when absolutely necessary and avoid treatments that cause contamination or damage.

 Public display and access

-Surveys show that the vast majority of visitors are comfortable with, and often expect to see human remains (usually skeletons) as part of museum displays.
+Surveys show that most visitors are comfortable with, and often expect to see human remains as part of museum displays.

 - How does the inclusion of human remains contribute to interpretation?
 Can this be achieved another way?